 Data Transfer and Storage

-ICTS provide access to storage for UCT staff and students for a fee once you have exceeded your UCT member quota.
+ICTS provides access to storage for UCT staff and students for a fee once you have exceeded your UCT member quota.
 You can contact eResearch directly to arrange this or we are happy to facilitate the engagement between researchers and ICTS to determine the appropriate size and access required.
-At CBIO we can provide access to temporary storage when you are transferring big files from outside.
+At CBIO we can provide access to temporary storage when you are transferring big files from external resources.

 This must be moved within a few days to your dedicated storage area at ICTS.
 We can also help with the actual transfer.
 We use Globus online for big data transfers, which requires the data provider to have a Globus online instance too.

 Bioinformatics support is often in the form of technical support –writing scripts or setting up software or a whole pipeline.
 Do not underestimate the time required for someone to do this for you, as all software is different and no two analyses are identical.
 Scientific input is also frequently required in order to determine the best method to use, interpretation of the data, etc. Our staff usually have to put in time doing research on papers describing different methods and approaches.